The HEERF III application is closed as of March 28, 2022.

 Can I submit a second application for additional expenses at a later date?

-Applications are limited to one per student for Fall 2021.
+Applications are limited to one per student for the Spring 2022 semester.

 Are these funds taxable?

 These funds may be reported on a 1098-T issued to the student at the end of the calendar year.
 You should consult your tax advisor regarding taxability of the funds.

 Will I have to pay back the funds?

 The funds are awarded as a grant which does not have to be repaid and is not considered a loan.
 Repayment would be required if false or misleading information is provided, resulting in emergency aid being issued under false or fraudulent pretenses.